 Amended section.
 WAC 314-28-050, relating to craft distillery licenses.
 The proposed revisions include removing language in subsection (1) that corresponds to language that was deleted or amended by E2SSB 5549 and adding a cross-reference to the authorizing statute, RCW 66.24.145.
 A new subsection (2) is added containing cross-references to applicable laws and rules.
-A cross-reference to RCW 66.24.140 is added to subsection (3) to provide context for the one hundred fifty thousand proof gallon limit for craft distilleries, and crossreferences to RCW 66.24.1474 and 66.24.400 are added to subsection (4) related to obtaining a spirits, beer, and wine restaurant license.
+A cross-reference to RCW 66.24.140 is added to subsection (3) to provide context for the one hundred fifty thousand proof gallon limit for craft distilleries, and cross-references to RCW 66.24.1474 and 66.24.400 are added to subsection (4) related to obtaining a spirits, beer, and wine restaurant license.

 New section.
-WAC 314-28-065, relating to sampling, service, and sales requirements.
+WAC 314-28-065, relating to sampling, service, and sales requirements and the annual report on revenue from tasting room sales of adulterated spirits for on-premises consumption.
 The proposed rule section implements the statutory requirements in RCW 66.24.140 and 66.24.145 applicable to distillery and craft distillery licensees that sell spirits and other authorized alcohol products (such as vermouth or sparking wine) for off-premises or on-premises consumption, or sell servings of adulterated spirits (mixed drinks) for on-premises consumption.
-These statutory requirements include, but are not limited to, the alcohol stock-keeping unit requirement8 and the thirty percent annual limit on revenue derived from sales of adulterated spirits for on-premises consumption.9
+These statutory requirements include, but are not limited to, the alcohol stock-keeping unit requirement and the thirty percent annual limit on revenue derived from sales of adulterated spirits for on-premises consumption.